 I ordered the chicken and waffles.
 To be completely honest, I had never had chicken and waffles before.
 So heavy.
 So starchy.
 Not good for you.
 BUT it was one of their specialties, so if I was going to have it, I may as well have it from a place that's famous for it!
 And it was heavy.
 And it was starchy.
 But OMG.
 I totally understand why so many people have diabetes now!!!
 It was sooooo good!
 I ate more of the chicken than I did of the waffle, mainly because the chicken was so good that I wanted to weep tears of thankfulness.
 Feeling completely satisfied, I waddled back to the car.

-It's a quiet space, rounded off not he inside, with pews and pillows on the floor for sitting.
+It's a quiet space, rounded off on the inside, with pews and pillows on the floor for sitting.
 Light is indirect.
 Time seems to slow down inside, as the murals quietly vibrate.
-Unfortunately, no photos are allowed inside, so I can't share that with you.
+Unfortunately, no photos are allowed, so I can't share that with you.
 However, it's a very unique place, and I recommend stopping in for some quiet reflection.

 |The Rothko Chapel is the perfect place for quiet reflection.|

 By this time, my hotel room in The Woodlands was ready, so off I went.
-I checked into the Westin at The Woodlands there, and found it to be comfortable and VERY centrally located.
+I checked into the Westin at The Woodlands there, and it was comfortable and VERY centrally located.
 I'd never visited The Woodlands before, and I found it fascinating.
-It's a master-planned community, with clusters of neighborhoods clustered around the city center.
-The city center features a mall, an outdoor mall, several main streets lined with shops, restaurants, and movie theaters, and a man-made waterway and pond dotted with water taxis and kayakers.
+It's a master-planned community, with clusters of neighborhoods grouped around the city center.
+The city center features green space, an outdoor mall, several main streets lined with shops, restaurants, and movie theaters, and a man-made waterway and pond dotted with water taxis and kayakers.
 Though most of my time in The Woodlands was spent on business, I did enjoy the times I was able to get out and walk around, as it's a very walkable community.
 I did a bit of window shopping, enjoyed some of the outdoor public spaces, and ate in a few of the restaurants before it was time to head back home.